vanilla/docs/content/developer/accessibility/index.md

 #### Skip Links

 Skip links allow users to "skip" over sections and get to the content.
 The most common type of skip link is to jump over the header.
 If you're navigating a website using a keyboard,  you probably don't want to be tabbing through the whole header and menu every page load.
-A common practice is to
+A common practice is to add what's called a "skip link", which is just an anchor that jumps to the main content of the page.

+Example:
+The very first element of your menu can be an absolutely positioned link that is hidden with [`.sr-only`](#hiding-things-from-a-sighted-user).
+On focus, you display it (remove styles from `sr-only`) that says something like: "Skip to content" that links to the `<main/>` section with a `tabindex="-1"` on it.

+This technique is not limited to menus.
+You could add one before a WYSIWYG's toolbar to skip to the `textarea`.

 ### Tables